Search the Whole Web to quickly find what you're looking for:

 Examples of traditional recipes that might form the basis of the recipe for you include Bai Hu Tang.

-In this kind of Bright Yang stage condition, the Heat produced by your body is not confined to the Stomach, but reaches down into the Intestines.
-Consequently, as well as the symptoms explained above you get extra symptoms as follows:
+In this kind of Bright Yang stage condition, the Heat produced by your body goes not just to your Stomach, but reaches down into your Intestines.
+Consequently, as well as the symptoms above you get extra symptoms as follows:

 You could say that here the body has gone overboard with its Heat, almost got out of control, to the point where its fluids are drying out, hence the dry stools, dry tongue and even greater thirst.

-Note: people sometimes go straight to this stage, or something very like it, when on holiday in hot countries, perhaps after eating spicy food and sunburning before they have acclimatised.
+Note: people sometimes go straight to this stage, or something very like it, when on holiday in hot countries, perhaps after eating spicy food and sunbathing and burning before they have acclimatised.
 In this case, their bodies reached this stage from Heat, not cold.

 What you should not do is to prevent bowel movement.
 That results in the Heat being retained, only to destroy Yin fluids all the more.